zlabjp/nghttpx-ingress-lb/README.md

 The default backend is used when the request does not match any given rules.
-The default backend must be set in command-line flag of nghttpx Ingress controller unless `--internal-default-backend` flag is given, see below.
+The default backend must be set in command-line flag of nghttpx Ingress controller unless `--internal-default-backend` flag is given to false, see below.
 It can be overridden by specifying Ingress.Spec.Backend.
 If multiple Ingress resources have .Spec.Backend, one of them is used, but it is undefined which one is used.
 The default backend always does not require TLS.

-If `--internal-default-backend` is used, the controller configures nghttpx to act as a default backend.
+If `--internal-default-backend` is given to true, which is the default, the controller configures nghttpx to act as a default backend.
 In this case, the default backend service is not necessary.

 ## Services without selectors